Techtonica/curriculum/react-js/react-part-5-full-apps.md

 Let's support two sort options: newest first(descending) or oldest first(ascending).

-In return part, You can use the [sort()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) method of Array, to sort according to time and date.
+In return part, you can use the [sort()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) method of Array, to sort according to time and date.

 ```jsx
 const [sortBy, setSortBy] = useState('asc');